BeuthBenjamin/ML_Project/Documentation/dataset_description.md

-# Short Dataset Description
+# Short Data Set Description

 ## Synopsis
-We chose the Contraceptive Method Choice Data Set from the UcI Machine Learning Repository at the Center for Machine Learning and Intelligent Systems.
+We chose the Contraceptive Method Choice Data Set from the UCI Machine Learning Repository at the Center for Machine Learning and Intelligent Systems.
 The data set is a subset of a Contraceptive Prevalence Survey from 1987 in Indonesia.
 The test subjects were married women who were not pregnant or they did not know if the were pregnant.

 ## Variables